BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 A resource that contains Atmospehere parameters: overall color correction, light shafts, different effectrs environmental effects (like rain, ashes, etc), etc.

 ### Terrain Brush
-A resource, "similar" to a material, that you use to paint terrain.
+A resource, similar to a material, used to paint terrain.

-## The tools
+## The Tools

 There are 5 main tools:
-1. `Pointer/Cursor` - you select things with it.
+1. `Pointer/Cursor` - to select objects.
-1. `Translate` - you move things with it.
+1. `Translate` - to move objects.
-1. `Rotation` - you rotate things with it.
+1. `Rotation` - to rotate objects.
-1. `Scale` - you scale things with it.
+1. `Scale` - to scale objects (make them larger/smaller).
-1. `Create` - you create/place things with it.
+1. `Create` - to create and place objects.

-Each tool has a lot of different parameters, you can access them by right clicking on a tool.
-For example, you can eanble `Snap to grid` for `Translate`, enable random rotation or scale for `Create`, and so on.
+Each tool has its own parameters, which you can access by right-clicking on the tool.
+A new window will open with that tool's parameters.
+For example, you can enable `Snap to grid` in the `Translate` tool's window.

 ## Finally placing objects to unleash your abstract vision